dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 The [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map "MDN .map documentation") method takes a function and will call the function once for every element in the array and return a new array with the updated values.

 Let's say you are have five dishes served but you like eggs with everything, so you decide to fry eggs and put them on all the dishes.
-After all eggs make everything good.
+After all, eggs make everything good.

 So the dishes are our elements inside an array.
 Frying the egg and putting it on a dish is the function.
-And `.map()` will repeat the process for us for each dishes.
+And `.map()` will repeat the process for us for each dish.

 ```javascript
 const dishesToMap = ['steak', 'fried rice', 'clear soup'];